Collective synchronization of undulatory movement through contact: Synchronization of robot joints in experiment

-We studied the dynamics of two active oscillators interacting through collision using two robotic joint-link pairs (Fig.~\ref{fig:experiment1}).
-Each joint-link consisted of a brushless DC motor (Quanum 5250) under closed-loop torque control with a rigid 9~cm long aluminum link and viscoelastic bumper on the end (Fig.~\ref{fig:experiment1}a, SI~Fig.~\ref{fig:experiment_1}).
-Each motor had a capacitive encoder attached to the motor shaft which provided angular position measurements at a resolution of 8192 counts per revolution, which is $0.044^\circ$ (AMT102, CUI Devices).
+To validate the model introduced in the previous section we performed experiments with two oscillating motors that interact through collisions (Fig.~\ref{fig:04_experiment1}a).
+Each brushless DC motor (Quanum 5250) represents the joint of a robot and is actuated under closed-loop torque control.
+Rigid 9~cm long aluminum links and viscoelastic bumpers were attached to both motors (Fig.~\ref{fig:04_experiment1}a).
+We measured the experimental coefficient of restitution of the system to be $r = 0.67$ (SI~Fig.~\ref{fig:SI_restitution}).
+A capacitive encoder attached to the motor shafts provided angular position measurements at a resolution of 8192 counts per revolution, which is $0.044^\circ$ (AMT102, CUI Devices).
+An ODrive brushless DC motor controller (ODrive robotics) provides closed loop torque control for both motors individually.

-Each motor was controlled by an ODrive brushless DC motor controller (ODrive robotics).
-The motor controller provides closed loop current control for each motor and measurements of position and velocity.
-We implemented limit-cycle oscillations of the links using position and velocity feedback from our motor controller.
-A computer communicating with the motors at 300~Hz controlled the motor torque ($\tau_1$, $\tau_2$) using the the following Van der Pol (VDP) equations:

-Critically, the dynamical system that governs each motor does not have any coupling between the two systems.
-The only interactions between the two systems are through mechanical contact.

-The VDP parameters were chosen such that the radial and phase dynamics of the individual limit-cycles were approximately uncoupled, with the phase evolving as $\dot{\phi}_i \approx \omega_i$.
-Thus, at steady-state when the oscillators do not collide they move approximately sinusoidally with amplitude, $A_i$, and frequency $\omega_i$
+We consider the joint rotation angle and rotational velocity as the position and velocity variables of our phase oscillator, ($x, \dot{x}$).
+In order to actuate these motors as phase oscillators we controlled the motor torque (at a rate of 300~Hz) using the following equation

+where $x_i$ is the relative angular displacement from the neutral angle and $i$ refers to the oscillator.
+We assume the motor internal damping and friction are small and the systems inertia ($I$) is the same for both motors, such that $I \ddot{x}_i = \tau_i$.
+Note there is no coupling between the motors in equation~\ref{eqn:vdp}, the only interactions are through inelastic collisions.

-The offset, $\Delta \theta$, controls the neutral separation distance between oscillators (Fig.~\ref{fig:experiment1}b).
-VDP parameters were chosen such that the oscillators had natural frequencies of $\omega_1 = 2.61 \pm 0.04$~Hz, and $\omega_2 = 2.63 \pm 0.03$~Hz and amplitudes of $A_1 = 44.4 \pm 0.9$~degrees, and $A_2 = 44.3 \pm 1.6$~degrees (see Supplementary for details).
-For the purposes of analysis and variable definitions we assume equal amplitudes, $A = A_{1} = A_{2}$, between the oscillators.
+The motor actuation Equation~\ref{eqn:vdp} represents a generic form of the Van der Pol oscillator which generates sinusoidal oscillations with constant phase speed ($\dot{\phi}$) for weak nonlinearity \cite{Strogatz2000-rs}.
+Thus, this choice of actuation enables the robot joints to oscillate sinusoidally with constant phase velocity consistent with our phase oscillator model in the previous section.
+The position and velocity feedback terms in Equation~\ref{eqn:vdp} enable the actuator to instantaneously respond to collision-induced velocity changes also consistent with our model assumptions.
+The actuation parameters of Equation~\ref{eqn:vdp} were chosen such that the oscillators had natural frequencies of $\omega_1 = 2.61 \pm 0.04$~Hz, and $\omega_2 = 2.63 \pm 0.03$~Hz and amplitudes of $A_1 = 44.4 \pm 0.9$~degrees, and $A_2 = 44.3 \pm 1.6$~degrees.
+For the purposes of analysis and variable definitions we assume equal amplitudes between the oscillators.